aces/Loris/modules/data_release/README.md

 ## Permissions

-- Users permissions to view data releases based on their versions are managed within the data release module.
-- Only superusers have permission to upload and view all data releases.
+- Only superusers can upload anything, no one else has upload permission.
-  Superusers can also grant other users permissions to specific data release within the data release module.
+- Only superusers can grant permissions - whether by "version" or specific "file_name", no one else has granting permissions.
+- Once a user is granted permission on any data release, it will show up in they will have be able to see the data release and download it directly from the module.
 - At the moment, the only way to remove a user's permission to a specific data release is via the backend, by manually deleting rows in the `data_release_permissions` MySQL table.

+- Users permissions to view data releases are based on the granular file level permissions in the `data_release_permissions` table.
+Granting by version grants every file tied to the specified version.

 ## Configurations